goccert25/TACT/README.md

 ## Known Problems

-TACT doesn't place nice when invalid input is given to the ACT.
-You could fail a lot of tests because points we're simply put too close together.
+(For part 2) TACT doesn't place nice when invalid input is given to the ACT.
+You could fail a lot of tests because points were simply put too close together.